awadell1/PkgJogger.jl/docs/src/index.md

 # Creates the JogAwesomePkg module
 @jog AwesomePkg

-# Warmup, tune and run all of AwesomePkg's benchmarks
+# Warmup, tune, and run all of AwesomePkg's benchmarks
 JogAwesomePkg.benchmark()
 ```